Seizure on wages: what are the employer's obligations?

 - Activity bonus

-- The situation of the debtor in the company (e.g. on a fixed-term contract), if he pays the debtor a sum as remuneration, and the amount of the sum to be paid to him in the month following service of the seizure report.
+- The situation of the debtor in the company (e.g. on a fixed-term contract), if he pays him remuneration, and the amount of the sum to be paid to him the month after service of the record of seizure.

-- Disposals, seizures, DATS: titleContent or direct payments of maintenance payments in progress in respect of the debtor.
+- Assignments, seizures, SATD: titleContent or direct payments of maintenance payments in the course of enforcement in respect of the debtor.

-To be valid, the seizure report must contain the following information:
+To be valid, the record of seizure must contain the following information:

-- The name and domicile of the debtor
+- The name and address of the debtor

-- An indication that the employer must send every month to the dispatching justice commissioner an amount equal to the seizable portion of the salary
+- The indication that the employer must send monthly to the dispatching justice commissioner an amount equal to the seizable portion of the salary

-- The method of calculating the forfeiture and the arrangements for settling it
+- The method of calculation of the seizable fraction and the methods of its settlement

-- The obligation to provide the Commissioner of Justice, within 15 days of service of the notice of seizure, with the information provided for in Article L. 212-8
+- The obligation to provide the Commissioner of Justice, within 15 days at the latest from the service of the notice of seizure, with the information provided for in Article L. 212-8

 - Reproduction of articles L. 212-7, L. 212-8 and L. 212-14

-- The identity and contact details of the dispatching justice commissioner who has been designated
+- The identity and contact details of the dispatching justice commissioner that has been designated

-- The statement of the sums for which the seizure takes place, distinguishing the amount of the original debt, charges, interest and the interest rate.
+- The statement of the sums for which the seizure takes place, distinguishing the amount of the initial debt, costs, interest, and the rate of interest.

 FYI

-A company who, without lawful justification, does not make such a declaration, or makes a false declaration, may be ordered to pay a civil fine of €10,000 maximum and to pay damages.
-To do this, the creditor must make the request to the enforcement judge.
+A company which, without lawful cause, fails to make such a statement, or makes a false statement, may be ordered to pay a civil fine of €10,000 maximum and to be paid damages and interest.
+To do so, the creditor must apply to the enforcement judge.

-No later than 15 days after service of the seizure report, the company shall provide the dispatching justice commissioner the following information:
+No later than 15 days after service of record of seizure, the company shall provide the dispatching justice commissioner the following information:

-- The situation of the debtor in the company (e.g. on a fixed-term contract), if he pays the debtor a sum as remuneration, and the amount of the sum to be paid to him in the month following service of the seizure report.
+- The situation of the debtor in the company (e.g. on a fixed-term contract), if he pays him remuneration, and the amount of the sum to be paid to him the month after service of the record of seizure.

-- Assignments, seizures, DATS: titleContentor direct payments of maintenance payments in progress in respect of the debtor.
+- Assignments, seizures, SATD: titleContent, or direct payments of maintenance payments in the course of enforcement in respect of the debtor.

 Every month, the company shall pay to the dispatching justice commissioner deductions from the debtor's salary.
 These deductions must be made within the limits of the amounts available.